boisgera/audio-notebooks/README.md

     in a [Linux container] hosted "somewhere in the cloud" and that will be destroyed shortly.)

+If you want to work on

+    $ conda env create -f environment.yml
+    $ source activate audio
+    (audio) $ jupyter notebook

 [Binder]: https://mybinder.org/
 [Linux container]: https://en.wikipedia.org/wiki/Linux_containers